DETAILED ACTION

 The fraud detection method according to claim 15, further comprising: detecting input operation to the target apparatus by the person (¶ 105: user interacts with button); and

-if detecting the input operation, suppressing alert processing of the fraud alerting component for a predetermined time (¶ 105: alert dismissed based on user interacting with button).
+in response to the detecting of the input operation, suppressing the setting of the state of the fraud alerting unit to the alert state for a predetermined time (¶ 105: alert dismissed based on user interacting with button).

-It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the fraud detection in Musiani and the person detection in Sekine by adding the alert from Malgarini.
+It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the fraud detection in Musiani, the person detection in Sekine, and the POS system in Saito by adding the alert from Malgarini.
 One of ordinary skill in the art would have been motivated to make this modification for the purpose of reducing theft at self-checkout systems—a benefit explicitly disclosed by Malgarini (¶ 4: theft prevention is obstacle to adoption of contactless checkouts; ¶ 5: invention provides alerts in cases of fraud) and desired by Musiani (¶ 4, 9: fraud detection solutions needed for self-checkout stations).
-Musiani, Sekine, and Malgarini are all related to self-checkout transactions, so one of ordinary skill in the art would have been motivated to make these transactions even more secure by combining these references together.
+Musiani, Sekine, Saito, and Malgarini are all related to self-checkout transactions, so one of ordinary skill in the art would have been motivated to make these transactions even more secure by combining these references together.

 Prior Art Not Relied Upon